apache/beam/website/src/documentation/programming-guide.md

   </ul>
 </nav>

+{:.language-py}
+The Python SDK supports Python 2.7, 3.5, 3.6, and 3.7.
+New Python SDK releases will stop supporting Python 2.7 in 2020 ([BEAM-8371](https://issues.apache.org/jira/browse/BEAM-8371)).
+For best results, use Beam with Python 3.

 ## 1. Overview {#overview}

 To use Beam, you need to first create a driver program using the classes in one